AlisaUrsu/Accesa-Coding-Challenge/README.md

   "targetPrice": 0
 }
 ```
 This endpoint lets users create price alerts by setting a target price for a product.
 The system saves the alert linked to the user and checks daily for changes in store prices, including discounts.
 When the price of a product drops below the target, the alert is marked triggered and the user is notified.
 The result returns only a message confirming the creation of the alert.
-This feature helps users automatically track price drops and get notified without minimal effort.
+This feature helps users automatically track price drops and get notified with minimal effort.

 ![priceAlert](https://github.com/user-attachments/assets/41508f94-37e5-4aa2-9676-662d45db965b)